UC Smoke & Tobacco Free Policy

 - Enforcement should be primarily educational, with an emphasis on cessation resources.

-- The draft UCOP Smoke and Tobacco Free policy (pdf) is in the process of being finalized.
+- UCOP's Smoke and Tobacco Free policy (pdf)

 Compliance with this policy is grounded in informing and educating members of the university community and visitors about the policy and encouraging those who use tobacco products to seek treatment for tobacco dependence.